janephilipps/instagram-lightbox-app/README.md

 I chose to use JSONP to access Instagram's API to solve for cross-origin issues.
 I took inspiration for the lightbox functionality from this helpful [blog post](https://www.script-tutorials.com/how-to-create-a-lightbox-ultra-using-css-and-javascript/).

-The app is fully responsive.
+The app has been tested in the latest versions of Chrome, Firefox, Safari and Internet Explorer (using VirtualBox).